A Small Collusion is All You Need: The class of -SCP mechanisms equals the class of SCP mechanisms

 \begin{proof} The new collusion we define has the same payments and burns, since the mechanism is oblivious to the underlying values before the collusion.
 Moreover, by Lemma~\ref{lem:highest_bidders}, the top $\ell$ bids among $b'_i$ (for some $\ell$) are confirmed.
 The value after the collusion is maximized if the underlying values before the collusion in these confirmed spots are the top $\ell$ values in $b_i$, which is the case after the rearrangement. \end{proof}

-\begin{lemma}[$2$-SCP $\implies$ A Form of Non-Bossiness] Consider a bidder $i$ bids $b_i$ in $A$ and $b'_i$ in $B$, and this is the only change in bids between the settings.
-Assume bidder $i$ is a zero-utility bidder in both settings, with the same confirmation status in both.
+\begin{lemma}[$2$-SCP $\implies$ A Form of Non-Bossiness] Consider a bidder $i$ bidding $b_i$ in $A$ and $b'_i$ in $B$, and this is the only change in bids between the settings.
+Assume bidder $i$ is unconfirmed in both settings.
 Then, the number of \textit{non} zero-utility bidders in $B$ is the same as in $A$. \end{lemma} \begin{proof}

 Assume towards contradiction there is a bidder $j$ that is a zero-utility bidder in $A$ and a non-zero-utility bidder in $B$.

-Consider a collusion between the miner and bidders $i,j$.
-Then, by the $2$-SCP conditions from $A$ to $B$ and vice versa,
+First, consider a collusion between the miner and bidder $i$.
+Then, by the $1$-SCP condition from $A$ to $B$ and vice versa,